Rakib7425/insta_dukan/README.md

 ## Getting Started

-To get started with our E-Commerce Application, follow these simple steps:
+To get started with my E-Commerce Application, follow these simple steps:

 ### Prerequisites